Vance Creek Bridge: Future

 Green Diamond has stated they are not interested in demolishing the bridge as doing so would be prohibitively expensive and damage the sensitive riparian environment it's built over.
 They also stated they're not interested in establishing a scenic railroad or any other attraction at the bridge themselves, as they wish to focus solely on their timber business.

 In 2013, Green Diamond opened up talks with Mason County Parks and a local bungee jumping company about leasing the bridge to the company.
 The bridge deck would be rehabilitated into a pedestrian crossing with a bungee jumping spot established mid-deck, similar to the Bridge to Nowhere in California.
-Green Diamond also approached Washington State Parks on opening the bridge to the public as a tourist attraction, but negotiations fells through due to a lack of funding and suitable insurance.
+Green Diamond also approached Washington State Parks on opening the bridge to the public as a tourist attraction, but negotiations fell through due to a lack of funding and suitable insurance.
 As of August 2018, negotiations between Green Diamond, Mason County Parks, and a local bungee jumping company are still ongoing.